top of page

 The verb 'languish' has its roots in the Old French word 'languiss-,' which was derived from the Latin word 'languere.'
 In Latin, 'languere' meant 'to be weak or faint.'
 This Latin term itself had connections to 'laxus,' which meant 'loose' or 'slack,' and 'labor,' meaning 'toil' or 'exertion.'
 Over time, as it evolved from Latin into Old French and later into English, 'languish' took on the meaning of becoming weak, listless, or dispirited, often as a result of prolonged suffering, neglect, or lack of stimulation.
 Its etymology reflects the idea of a gradual decline in strength and vitality, akin to a loosening of one's energy or spirit, which captures the essence of languishing.

-Find the meaning of languish
+Quiz: Find the meaning of the verb languish:

 Try Again!